 The accelerated growth of reefs using electrolytic technology powered by CCell technologies, provides long-term coastal protection and enhances marine habitats.

 Coral reefs contribute an estimated £108 billion per year to the global economy and provide a habitat for 25% of all known marine species.

 Unfortunately, the world has lost over half of all its coral reefs, with the World Resources Institute (WRI) estimating that 75% of the those remaining are under threat.

-The customisable reefs, create an added revenue stream for hotels by providing accessible dive/ snorkeling sites near their property.
-They also promote ecotourism, helping hotel chains deliver on their corporate and social responsibilities.
+The customisable reefs, create an added revenue stream for the region by providing accessible dive and snorkeling sites.
+They also promote ecotourism and help business deliver on their corporate and social responsibilities.